 The Girl

-My name is Sarah Mastroianni, and Italy is a part of me.
+My name is Sarah Mastroianni and Italy is a part of me.
 Anyone who knows me will tell you.

 Ever since I can remember I’ve been fascinated by the Italian language and have felt strongly connected to my Italian roots.
 At 15 I had my first brush with Italy.
-At 24, with a Master of Arts in Italian Studies from the University of Toronto, and experience travelling, studying and working in The Boot, I can safely say that Italy, Italian culture and the Italian language have become some of my biggest passions.
+Now at 20-something, with a Master of Arts in Italian Studies from the University of Toronto, and experience travelling, studying and working in The Boot, I can safely say that Italy, Italian culture and the Italian language have become some of my biggest passions.
 This blog has given me an outlet through which to express my passion for Italian language and culture, to write (another passion) and also to share my firsthand knowledge with other lovers of Italy.

 Want to know more about me?